Jaiditya11/Weather-App/README.md

 # Weather-App

 A very basic web app which tells the weather in a particular city.<br>
-Created using Express,Node.js and OpenWeather API
+Created using Express,Node.js and OpenWeather API<br>
+❌[Node.modules Folder not added]❌